Political opinion with Kieran Mullan MP: Celebrating the local tourism industry and looking forward to Bexhill Jobs Fair

 The Jobs Fair is often a busy and bustling day so there will also be a Quiet Time between 2pm and 3.30pm for visitors with access requirements or who would feel more comfortable in a quieter environment.

-More information about the day, including a full list of exhibitors and how to pre-register to attend and join the free workshops can be found on the De La Warr Pavilions website www.dlwp.com/jobsfair.
+More information about the day, including a full list of exhibitors and how to pre-register to attend and join the free workshops can be found on the De La Warr Pavilions website dlwp.com/jobsfair